denten-books/plain-text/4-chapter.md

 thoroughly intertwined.
 HAVE tOBIAS TRANSCRIBE. [@lazarus_einige_1865, 53-55;
 also quoted in @kalmar_volkerpsychologie_1987, 679].

+Flattening of the knowledge domain.
+Hyper erudition.

+[Move extended cognition to 4]

-In this concern with the externalized forms of private thought, Lazarus and Steinthal anticipate not only the turn to collective intelligence in the end of the nineteeth century (CHECK ON THAT), but to extended cognition at the end of the twentieth.
+In this concern with the externalized forms of private thought, Lazarus and Steinthal anticipate not only the turn to collective intelligence in the end of the ninetieth century (CHECK ON THAT), but to extended cognition at the end of the twentieth.
 The so-called sMoscow school of psychology, *Völkerpsychologie*

 note only that the texts quoted above already contain the kernel of the